May 2025

 Resource of the Month:

-April is Diversity Awareness Month.
-Check out this link to learn how you can celebrate this special month: https://nationaltoday.com/celebrate-diversity-month/
+May is Mental Health Awareness Month.
+Check out this link to read how you can celebrate this special month in an inclusive way: Embracing Inclusive Approaches to Mental Health.

 Use these observances for team engagement!
 Have fun, celebrate diversity, and take this opportunity to share stories and learn more about your teammates.